13 Best Paintings at the Prado Museum

 We begin our review of the Prado's most important works with one of its most important artists, Francisco de Goya, and one of his most striking works.
 Saturn devouring his son is part of the collection of 14 works known as black paintings because of their dark colours and sombre subject matter.

-These are characteristics that this particularly sombre painting, which depicts the god Chronos, or Saturn, devouring one of his sons for fear that one day he would be dethroned, has in common with this painting.
+These are characteristics that are well presented in this particularly sombre painting that represents the god Chronos, or Saturn, devouring one of his sons for fear that one day he would be dethroned.

-A painting that astonishes by the terror produced by the gaze of the god, the prominence and cruelty of the blood and the contrast of the colours used by Goya.
+It is apainting that astonishes by the terror produced by the god's gaze, the prominence and cruelty of the blood and the contrast of the colours used by Goya.

 • Author: Francisco de Goya.